dtraczewski/GettingAndCleaningData/CodeBook.md

 # Code Book

-This code book is a summary of the data variables in the file `FinalData.txt`.
+This code book is a summary of the variables included in the file `FinalData.txt`.
-It contains a brief description of major characteristics.
+It contains a brief description of major characteristics of data which can be further analysed.

 ## Identifiers

 * `subject` - The ID of the certain subject
-* `activity` - The type of activity performed when the particular measurements were performed
+* `activity` - The type of activity performed due to the particular calculations

+## Activity Labels

+* `WALKING` (value equals to `1`): survey participant was walking during the measurement
+* `WALKING_UPSTAIRS` (value equals to `2`): survey participant was walking up a staircase during the measurement
+* `WALKING_DOWNSTAIRS` (value equals to `3`): survey participant was walking down a staircase during the measurement
+* `SITTING` (value equals to `4`): survey participant was sitting during the measurement
+* `STANDING` (value equals to `5`): survey participant was standing during the measurement
+* `LAYING` (value equals to `6`): survey participant was laying down during the measurement

-## Measurements
+## Quantitative Variables

 * `tBodyAccMeanX`
 * `tBodyAccMeanY`